 To limit the books to eBooks, add the filter...

 Show Only> Full Text Online

-As part of the Hamline community, you have borrowing privileges at the following libraries:
+As part of the Hamline community, you have borrowing privileges from the following libraries using HamCAT:

-To search for books in the Hamline and CLIC libraries, use CLICsearch.
+To search for books in the Hamline and MnPALS partner libraries, use HamCAT.

 Questions about using materials?
 Contact the Central Service Desk (CSD) at 651-523-2373.

 To find articles, do a search, then tweak by...

 To limit the articles to Scholarly/Peer review, add the filter...

 To limit the articles to those that are Full Text online, add the filter...